mdapena/Angular-Project-Structure/docs/assets-directory.md

 # Assets Directory

-The Assets directory is a folder that contains global static files that are used throughout the application, including images, icons, fonts...
+The Assets directory is a public folder that contains all of the application's files that can be accessed from the browser and queried through an HTTP request.
+For example, you might find the following files in this directory: images, icons, fonts, etc.

 ```bash
 .